rpede/MobileProgramming24/_interactivity/quiz.md

 We now have changing UI 🥳.

-The call to `setState` results in the UI being rebuild.
+The call to `setState` results in the UI being rebuilt.
 The method is only available within the State object of a StatefulWidget.

 [Check your progress](../quiz_screen2.dart)